 And that’s what happened to me.
 I used my Bullet Journal to organize my life, but I kept adding and trying out new pages.
-I got to know me a little bit better every day and clearly understand that to get to my goals, I needed to become a better myself.
+I got to know myself a little bit better every day and clearly understood that to get to my goals, I needed to become a better myself.

 That’s how I started learning more and more about personal development and different techniques I could use to become a better version of myself.
 To become that perfect me I always had in mind.
 Charizard Masha!

 The result – I started believing more and more in myself.
 I developed an actual positive view of life.
 A year later, I can safely say I now face my problems with a can-do attitude and a see them as challenges and ways to improve myself further, instead of emergencies that make me want to run and hide under my blankie.

 If you’re wondering what pages added so much happiness and positivity to my life, check out my post 7 Bullet Journal Spreads To Make You Happy And Motivated.
 I’m sure some of these ideas will resonate with you.

 When I started my Bullet Journal I had no previous creative or artistic skills.
 I couldn’t draw myself out of a paper bag and I had Doctor’s handwriting.
 However, I’ve always been a handy person, and I felt the need to create something with my hands.

 I even did scrapbooking for a few years.
 I have good memories from that, but honestly the more I did it the more upset I got since I didn’t see the progress and wasn’t impressed with my work.